lucidworks/connectors-sdk-resources/java-sdk/connectors/security-filtering-connector/README.md

 2. This produces one zip file, named `security-filtering-connector.zip`, located in the `security-filtering-connector/build/plugins` directory.
 This artifact is now ready to be uploaded directly to Fusion as a connector plugin.

-3. See the following [instructions](../README.md) on how to build, deploy, and run the plugin
+3. See the following [instructions](../README.md) on how to build, deploy, and run the plugin.

 ## Connector properties